pboivin/twill-form-templates/README.md

 To keep things organized, you can prefix common fields with `page_`, and page-specific fields with the template name.

 ### Form View

-You can use JSON fields like regualar fields in your forms:
+You can use JSON fields like regular fields in your forms:

 ```blade
 // update file: resources/views/admin/pages/form.blade.php